 - 33-acre International Sculpture Park

-- Fully restored brownfield with over 100 trees and native species plantings
+- Fully restored brownfield with over 120 recently planted trees in our Commemorative Forest

 - Located on the southside of Chattanooga

 - Currently featuring 35 large-scale sculptures

 - Cultural tourism attraction

 - Outdoor art museum

 - Sprawling walking paths for outdoor recreation

 - A public-private partnership between the City of Chattanooga and 501c3 Sculpture Fields at Montague Park

 Sculpture gardens exist for many reasons and fulfill a variety of missions in their communities.
 As we envision a world-class sculpture garden at Chattanooga’s Montague Park, it is helpful to examine the niche that similar venues inhabit in other communities and to remind ourselves of the valuable opportunities for education and cultural tourism that these facilities provide.